zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/preparing-the-database.md

 ## Next steps

-Once the database server has been configured and a DB has been created, proceed to [Install Liferay DXP]().
+Once the database server has been configured and a database has been created, proceed to the [Installing and Configuring the Bundle](./installing-and-configuring-the-bundle.md) if using deploying Liferay DXP to a bundle.
+Alternately, if deploying DXP 7.2 to manually to an application server, see _Installing Liferay DXP on [Application Server]_.